-- 1. Language Arts, 4 credits

-- Social Science, 3 credits of which include one credit of American History and one credit of Government

-- 3. Laboratory Science, 3 credits (1 Life and 2 Physical)

-- 4. Mathematics, 3 credits

-- 5. Physical Education and Health, .5credit of each

-- 6. Personal Finance, .5 credit

-- 7. Fine Arts, 1 credit

-- 8. Electives, 10.5 credits

-- B. Upon successful completion of a Special Alternative Graduation Plan, all graduates of (A) or (B) shall receive the same diploma.
-A modified curriculum will be denoted on transcripts of students completing B. Foreign Exchange Students will not receive a high school diploma, but will be awarded a Certificate of Attendance.
+- 1. Language Arts, 4 credits - 2.
+Social Science, 3 credits of which include one credit of American History and one credit of Government - 3.
+Laboratory Science, 3 credits (1 Life and 2 Physical) - 4.
+Mathematics, 3 credits - 5.
+Physical Education and Health, .5 credit of each - 6.
+Personal Finance, .5 credit - 7.
+Fine Arts, 1 credit - 8.
+Electives, 10.5 credits - B. Successful completion of a Special Alternative Graduation Plan. - C. All graduates of (A) or (B) shall receive the same diploma.
+A modified curriculum will be denoted on transcripts of students completing (B). - D. Foreign Exchange Students will not receive a high school diploma or participate in graduation ceremonies, but will be awarded a Certificate of Attendance.